1. Academic Validation

 Abstract

 Cancer cell proliferation requires precise control of E2F1 activity; excess activity promotes Apoptosis.
 Here, we developed cell-permeable and bioavailable macrocycles that selectively kill small cell lung Cancer (SCLC) cells with inherent high E2F1 activity by blocking RxL-mediated interactions of cyclin A and cyclin B with select substrates.
 Genome-wide CRISPR/Cas9 knockout and random mutagenesis screens found that cyclin A/B RxL macrocyclic inhibitors (cyclin A/Bi) induced Apoptosis paradoxically by cyclin B- and Cdk2-dependent spindle assembly checkpoint activation (SAC).
 Mechanistically, cyclin A/Bi hyperactivate E2F1 and cyclin B by blocking their RxL-interactions with cyclin A and Myt1, respectively, ultimately leading to SAC activation and mitotic cell death.
 Base editor screens identified cyclin B variants that confer cyclin A/Bi resistance including several variants that disrupted cyclin B:Cdk interactions.
 Unexpectedly but consistent with our base editor and knockout screens, cyclin A/Bi induced the formation of neo-morphic Cdk2-cyclin B complexes that promote SAC activation and Apoptosis.
 Finally, orally-bioavailable cyclin A/Bi robustly inhibited tumor growth in chemotherapy-resistant patient-derived xenograft models of SCLC.
-This work uncovers gain-of-function mechanisms by which cyclin A/Bi induce Apoptosis in cancers with high E2F activity, and suggests cyclin A/Bi as a therapeutic strategy for SCLC and other cancers driven by high E2F activity.
+This work uncovers gain-of-function mechanisms by which cyclin A/Bi induce Apoptosis in cancers with high E2F activity, and suggests cyclin A/Bi as a therapeutic strategy for SCLC and Other cancers driven by high E2F activity.

 Figures